-The Patient-Centered Network of Learning Health Systems (LHSNet) is a clinical data research network funded by the Patient-Centered Outcomes Research Institute.
-Established in 2015, LHSNet aims to build the infrastructure to:
+The Patient-Centered Network of Learning Health Systems (LHSNet) was a clinical data research network funded by the Patient-Centered Outcomes Research Institute (PCORI).
+Funded between 2015 and 2019, LHSNet built infrastructure to:

 - Facilitate patient-centered outcomes research

 - Support large pragmatic clinical trials and observational and interventional comparative effectiveness research studies embedded within health care systems

 - Enable dissemination, implementation and evaluation of clinical and community efforts to improve population health

 LHSNet touched 13 states and brought together diverse institutions, including academic medical centers, health care systems, a public health department and private health plans.
 Its clinical research was focused on patients living with heart failure, osteogenesis imperfecta and obesity.

 As a partner in the National Patient-Centered Clinical Research Network (PCORnet), LHSNet participated in seven research studies, building and populating a common data model that incorporated more than 15 million patients.

 Read selected publications generated from Mayo Clinic's collaboration with LHSNet:

 - Finney Rutten LJ, Alexander A, Embi PJ, Flores G, Friedman C, Haller IV, Haug P, Jensen D, Khosla S, Runger G, Shah ND, Winden T, Roger VL.
 Patient-Centered Network of Learning Health Systems: Developing a resource for clinical translational research.
 Journal of Clinical and Translational Science.
 2017; doi:10.1017/cts.2016.11.